bold-italic/volkl-catalogue/README.md

-# VÖLKL Skis catalogue project
+# VÖLKL Ski Catalogue project

-The Völkl Skis catalogue redesign project.
+The Völkl Ski Catalogue redesign project.

 ## Description

-The Full Stack `Next.js` application for the redesigned Völkl skis catalogue seamlessly integrates `Next.js` for robust frontend development, `MongoDB` as the database backend, `Material UI` for a modern and responsive user interface, and leverages `Cloudinary` for efficient image management and delivery.
+The Full Stack `Next.js` application for the redesigned Völkl ski catalogue seamlessly integrates `Next.js` for robust frontend development, `MongoDB` as the database backend, `Material UI` for a modern and responsive user interface, and leverages `Cloudinary` for efficient image management and delivery.

 ## Demo